Legend (2014 film): Plot

-1999: After a couple of years attaining control over the city Jeetendra ploys, intrudes his younger sibling into the politics, and triumphs by rubbing out the opposition who suffers public.
-Jaidev, the prevailing umpire of the terrain, impedes their enormities and gets Jeetendra seized.
-Hence, he is esteemed as a deity by all except his grandmother who has ostracized him as he has chosen the path of the fierceness and they share the same compound.
-Anyhow, Jaidev always shades his family.
-He screens his sister from getting aborted for continuously conceiving baby girls by glorifying the eminence of women.
-In the interim, Radhika his cousin the only one that endears him from childhood, comforts him, and they adore each other.
+1999: After a few years of attaining control over the city, Jeetendra ploys to step his sibling into politics and triumphs by rubbing out the opposition, who suffered publicly.
+Jaidev, the prevailing umpire of the terrain, impedes Jeetendra's enormities.
+Everyone esteems him as a deity except his grandmother, who has ostracised him as he has chosen the path of fierceness, and they share the same compound.
+Anyhow, Jaidev always shields his family.
+He saves his sister from getting aborted for continuously conceiving baby girls by glorifying the eminence of women.
+In the interim, Radhika, his cousin, is the only one who endears him from childhood, comforts him, and adore each other.
 As of today, Union minister Ameer Shah arrives from Delhi and challenges Jaidev to free Jeetendra and sculpt him as CM.
-However, Jaidev reprisals at no time.
-Then, Jeetendra’s brother abducts Krishna and Jaidev guards him by knocking out him.
-Moreover, He bails out Jeetendra drops his try to kill on plead of his wife and gives an ultimatum to get rid of his city.
-Meanwhile, Radhika affirms to knit Jaidev when she too is expelled from home.
-On the eve of their nuptial, Jeetendra captures Radhika who dies in that combat.
-Accordingly, the old lady accuses Jaidev of the awful which makes him die of regret and exit.
+However, Jaidev retaliates when Jeetendra's brother abducts Krishna.
+He saves Krishna by killing Jeetendra's brother.
+He bails out Jeetendra too, drops his attempt to kill him on plead of his wife, and gives him a warning to leave his city.
+Radhika affirms that she will knit Jaidev when expelled from home.
+On their wedding day, Jeetendra captures Radhika who dies in that combat.
+Accordingly, the old lady accuses Jaidev of the awful, making him regret and exit.

-Present: Krishna recoups at the hospital where Jaidev’s grandmother apologizes and reunites him accepting her mistake.
-Besides, Jeetendra conspires to snatch the CM seat by horse-trading MLAs whom Jaidev shifts to a secret place and converts as rectitudes.
-At that point, Jeetendra raids over and tried to assassinate the MLAs.
-At last, Jaidev ceases Jeetendra.
-Finally, the movie ends on a happy note with the Legend continuing his legacy.
+Present: Krishna recoups at the hospital, where his grandmother apologizes to Jaidev and reunites with him thereby accepting her mistake.
+Besides, Jeetendra conspires to snatch the CM seat by horse-trading MLAs whom Jaidev shifts to a secret place and converts as rectitude.
+At that point, Jeetendra raids over and tries to assassinate them.
+Enraged, Jaidev kills Jeetendra and all his henchmen.
+Finally, the movie ends with the Legend continuing his legacy.

 Cast

-Music
+Soundtrack

 Music was composed by Devi Sri Prasad.
 Lyrics were written by Ramajogayya Sastry.
 Music was released on Lahari Music company.
 The music director Devi Sri Prasad, teaming up with Boyapati Srinu for the third time after Bhadra and Tulasi, and scoring for the first time for a Balakrishna film There are six tracks in the album.
-Audio was bought by Lahari Music.
 The music was launched on 6 March 2014 at Shilpakala Vedika in Hyderabad with the film's theatrical trailer.